0121 746 3360

 The estate is distributed as follows:

-- To surviving children in equal shares (or to your grand children if your children died while you were alive)
+- To surviving children in equal shares (or to your grand children if your children died before you)

-- If no children then to parents (in equal shares if both alive)
+- If no children or grandchildren survive you then to parents (in equal shares if both alive)

-- If no surviving parents, then any brothers and sisters will get an equal share (or their children if the brothers/sisters died whilst you were still alive)
+- If no surviving parents, then any brothers and sisters will get an equal share (or their children if the brothers/sisters died before you)

-- If there are no brothers or sisters then to half brothers or sisters (or their children if the half brothers/sisters died whilst you were still alive)
+- If there are no brothers or sisters then to half brothers or sisters (or their children if the half brothers/sisters died before you)

 - If none of the above then to grandparents (equally if more than one)

-- If no grandparents to aunts and uncles (or their children if they died whilst you were still alive)
+- If no grandparents to aunts and uncles (or their children if they died before you)

-- If none of the above, then to half uncles or aunts (or their children if they died whilst you were still alive)
+- If none of the above, then to half uncles or half aunts (or their children if they died before you)

 - To the Crown if there are none of the above.

-The complicated rules above leave you with no control about whom your estate goes to.
+The complicated rules above leave you with no control over how your estate will be divided and who will benefit.
 You should therefore consider the following:

 - Would you rather your friends or charities benefited in the event of your death?

-- If you do not make a will your friends will not be able to benefit.
+- If you do not make a will your friends will not benefit.

-- If you are left with no family the estate goes to the Crown - the Chancellor of the Exchequer receives it
+- If you are left with no family, the whole estate passes to the Crown - the Chancellor of the Exchequer or the Duchy of Cornwall receives it

-If you don't have a will and you do leave loved ones behind it will take much longer to sort out your affairs, causing extra distress for your family at a time when this is least needed.
+If you don't have a will and you do leave loved ones behind it will take much longer to sort out your affairs, causing further distress to your family at a time when this is least needed.

 Some people have very strong feelings about how they would like their funeral to be conducted, for example whether you would like to be buried or cremated.
-You can make all these decisions and write them down in your will.
-This leaves you knowing that your wishes will be carried out and your loved ones without the guilt and worry of wondering whether they are fulfilling your wishes.
+You can make all these decisions and state your wishes in your will.
+This will ensure that your wishes are known to your loved ones.

 At Sydney Mitchell our team of experienced will writers are here to assist you and your family at this difficult time so that they do not suffer hardship and most importantly that your wishes are written down in such a way that they will be carried out after your death.

-Every member of our approachable and sympathetic wills, trusts and probate department in Birmingham will advise you and help answer any questions you may have about writing a will.
+Every member of our approachable and sympathetic Wills, Trusts and Probate Department will advise you and help answer any questions you may have about writing a will.
+You will also find information in our publication "Why make a will? and for information on what happens if you die without a will, see our intestacy flowchart.

 If you are looking to make a will, call our experienced team for comprehensive legal advice on 0121 746 3300 or fill in our online enquiry form.